JerryBerry12/python-tools-games/README.md

 pizzaToppingsGame - A pizzeria simulator

+addingGame - A game to test your adding skills.
+Saves score and other variables to a text file for future playing.

 Currently, those two are from a book, but there will soon be other things made by me.
 ## Future Items ##
 wikipediaQueryBot - Coming soon!
 A new way to search wikipedia.
 (Made by me.)